spxbhuhb/adaptive/doc/internals/layout.md

 - When a container is **unbound** in a direction
   - `+Inf` is passed to its children as the `proposed` value for the size

-Overflow happens when `final < outer`.
+Overflow happens when `final > proposed`.
 This means that the size the parent is willing to give to the fragment is not enough to for the fragment.

 An overflow is **always a programming error**.
 There is no easy way to around it.